mlhartme/maven-dockerbuild-plugin/README.md

 ## Dockerbuilds

-A dockerbuild is a Maven artifact (more precisely: a jar artifact) containing a Docker build context, i.e. Dockerfile and additional files as needed
-(for example configuration files you want to add to the image).
+A dockerbuild is a Maven artifact (more precisely: a jar artifact) containing a Docker build context (i.e. Dockerfile and additional files as needed, for example configuration files you want to add to the image).
 Dockerbuilds are managed centrally in your favorite Maven repository.
-The idea is to have one dockerbuild for each setup or framework you use in your repository, e.g. a tomcat-war Dockerbuild and a Spring boot dockerbuild.
+The idea is to have one dockerbuild for each setup or framework you use, e.g. a tomcat-war dockerbuild and a spring-boot dockerbuild.
 To build an image for a Maven project (or a module in a multi-module build), you just select the appropriate dockerbuild from the repository.
-The plugin resolves it (i.e. downloads the jar to the local repository - if necessary), unpacks it into a local directory, and invokes the
-Docker daemon with the appropriate arguments to build the image.
+The plugin resolves it (i.e. downloads the jar to the local repository - if necessary), unpacks it into a local directory, and builds the by invoking Docker daemon with the appropriate build arguments.

 ## Setup

 Prerequisite:
 * Java 11 or newer to run the plugin
 * Docker installed, accessible for the current user.
-  That's the easiest way.
-Technically, it's enough to just have the Docker daemon running and accessible for the current user.
+  That's the easiest way; technically, it's enough to just have the Docker daemon running and accessible for the current user.

-Add this snippet to the **pluginsManagement** section of you pom (or, if you have one: to your parent pom)
+Add this snippet to the **pluginsManagement** in your pom (or, if you have one, in your parent pom)

       <plugin>
         <groupId>net.oneandone.maven.plugins</groupId>